MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 * **Authentication and authorization**: Use Azure Mobile Apps to sign-in users using social and enterprise provides.
 Azure App Service supports Azure Active Directory, Facebook, Google, Microsoft, Twitter, and OpenID Connect.
 You can also use any other header-based authorization scheme.

 * **Data access**: Mobile Apps provides a mobile-friendly OData v4 data source that's linked to a compatible database via Entity Framework Core.
-Any compatible database can be used, including Azure SQL, Cosmos DB, or an on-premise Microsoft SQL Server.
+Any compatible database can be used, including Azure SQL, Cosmos DB, or an on-premises Microsoft SQL Server.

 * **Offline sync**: Build robust and responsive mobile applications that operate with an offline dataset.
 You can sync this dataset automatically with service, and handle conflicts with ease.